B

 Language Linguistic Development:

-Many definitions of language have been proposed.
-Henry Sweet, an English phonetician and language scholar, stated: “Language is the expression of ideas by means of speech-sounds combined into words.
-Words are combined into sentences, this combination answering to that of ideas into thoughts.”
+“Language is the expression of ideas by means of speech-sounds combined into words.
+Words are combined into sentences,

-Literacy is key, engage your child in reading and conversations.
+this combination answering to that of ideas into thoughts.”
+Literacy is essential - engage your child in reading and

 Example: language videos and books